 - 2nd pair of socks.
 You never know if the first pair gets soaking wet for some reason.

 - GPS Watch.
-If you use a GPS watch like a Garmin watch, have it on before the race begins to it does not spend frustrating minutes calibrating while you are going full-speed.
+Many triathletes choose to use a watch made specifically for triathlons.
+It can be worn during all three legs of the race.
+If you use a GPS watch like a Garmin watch that is not suited for swimming, have it ready in your Transition 1 so you do not spend frustrating minutes calibrating while you are going full-speed.
 If you rely on your Fitbit for key pacing information, don’t forget it either.

 - Plastic bags.
 Some old grocery store plastic bags are awfully nice in the event it is raining on your gear while you swim.
 It will keep stuff dry until you put it on.